a place to listen closely

 My name is Mikko Seppinen.

-For several decades I practiced and taught yoga and its philosophy.
+For several decades, I practiced and taught yoga.

 I spent time in India, founded a yoga studio in Copenhagen,